tamzi/ReadMe-MasterTemplates/website/website.md

-### To Do List

-Add the various things that you are working on.

-- [ ] Adding bounce animations to the home page
-- [x] Creating a gallery
-- [x] Updating the website to the Maa 2.0 framework
-- [x] Praying that this thing works
-- [ ] Adding various potatoes to be eaten in the couch
-- [ ] Building a castle in the air
-- [ ] Listening to new musci from my favourite artist

 #### CONTRIBUTING

 I would/ We'd love to have your help in making  **{this app (replace with name of your project)}** better.
 The project is still very incomplete, but if there's an issue you'd like to see addressed sooner rather than later, let me(/us) know.